 - Encrypt every data sent to a disaster recovery over the network.

-Virtualizations is a dynamic and rapidly growing technology that has presented new challenges to most security firms.
-Existing mechanisms and the process cannot therefore effectively provide security to the virtual environment and all its components.
+Virtualization is a dynamic and rapidly growing technology that has presented new challenges to most security firms.
+Therefore, existing mechanisms and the process cannot effectively provide security to the virtual environment and all its components.
 This is because virtualization is a hybrid of a physically centered network and a new logical or virtual environment.
 To ensure a strong security posture, additional protection and considerations must efficiently be put in place.
-The firm needs to plan and have prior preparations on how to handle the security perspective of new virtual infrastructure and all its components.
+The firm needs to plan and have prior preparations on how to handle the security perspective of the new virtual infrastructure and all its components.
 Virtualization security should be a priority and not an afterthought.

 Joseph Ochieng’was born and raised in Kisumu, Kenya.
 He studied civil engineering as first degree and later on pursued bachelors in information technology from the technical university of Kenya.
 His educational background has given him the broad base from which to approach topics such as cybersecurity, civil and structural engineering.
 When he is not reading or writing about the various loopholes in cyber defense, the he is probably doing structural design or watching la Casa de Papel .
 You can connect with Joseph via twitter @engodundo or email him via [email protected] for email about new article releases”